pydicom/pydicom/doc/old/image_data_compression.rst

 The requirements for compressed *Pixel Data* in the DICOM Standard are:

 * Each frame of pixel data must be encoded separately
-* All the encoded frames must then be encapsulated, either using a :func:`basic
+* All the encoded frames must then be :func:`encapsulated
-  <pydicom.encaps.encapsulate>` or :func:`extended offset table
+  <pydicom.encaps.encapsulate> using a basic offset table.
+When the amount
-  <pydicom.encaps.encapsulate_extended>`.
+  of encoded data is too large for the basic offset table then the use of the :func:`extended offset table <pydicom.encaps.encapsulate_extended>` is recommended.

 See the :dcm:`relevant sections of the DICOM Standard<part05/sect_8.2.html>` for more information.